virt-lightning/virt-lightning/README.md

     - `ipv4`: a static IPv4.
 Default is a dynamic IPv4 address.
     - `nic_model`: the libvirt driver to use.
 Default is `virtio`
     - `mac`: an optional static MAC address, e.g: '52:54:00:71:b1:b6'
-    - `bridge`: optional, the name of a bridge to connect too.
+    - `bridge`: optional, the name of a bridge to connect to.
 This key replace the `network` key.
-    - `virtualport_type`: The type of the virtualport, currently, this is can be used with `bridge`.
+    - `virtualport_type`: The type of the virtualport, currently, this can be used with `bridge`.

 ### Example: a `virt-lightning.yaml` file: